mauwii/DevOpsBuildAgent/README.md

 AZP_TOKEN=<PAT token>
 ```

 Then you can use the included script `run-local.sh` to run the container, or build it by yourself via `build.sh` or manually.
+For more advanced methods to run the agent, like in a Kubernetes, just have a look in the [official Docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#use-azure-kubernetes-service-cluster).

 ### necessary env